SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 If using XA, it is strongly recommended to set total time for low level connection retries to be longer than the transaction timeout, but shorter than the maximum duration of XA calls.
 These settings can be found in 3 locations:

-1. The connection factory on the Solace Message Broker controls the low-level connection configuration, such as "Number of Times to Attempt Reconnect" and "Interval Between Reconnect Attempts"
+1. The connection factory on the Solace Event Broker controls the low-level connection configuration, such as "Number of Times to Attempt Reconnect" and "Interval Between Reconnect Attempts"
 2. The WebLogic server"s bean configuration controls the transaction configuration.
 This can be found in Deployments - <application name> - <bean name> - Configuration.
 The Transaction Timeout is set at the bottom of the page.
 Other fine-tuning options are available here, such as the Max Beans in Free Pool, the Max Messages in a Transaction, etc.
 3. The WebLogic server"s Java Transaction API (JTA), located at Services – JTA – Configuration – JTA, controls several more XA configuration parameters.
 In particular, the Maximum Duration of XA Calls can be changed here.